betrybe/playbook-go/README_EN.md

-# Guia de padrões e boas práticas em Go
+# The Trybe Go Style Guide.

 Other language versions of the playbook:
 [Portuguese (pt-BR)](./README.md)